vecchioBlister/vim-markdown-utils/README.md

 -------------------

 Manage the current line (in a list) as a task.
-- If the line isn't in a list, a "- " gets added before it. *Note: this can create conflict if there's another "-" in the line.*
+- If the line isn't in a list, a "- " gets added before it.
+	> Note: this can create conflict if there's another "-" in the line.
-- If the line is not a task, it becomes one automagically, whether you set it as TODO or DONE.
+- If the list element is not a task, it becomes one automagically, whether you set it as TODO ``tt`` or DONE ``td``.
-- Your cursor always comes back to the original position.
+- Your cursor always stays where you put it.

 Example: